bitwizeshift/bitwizeshift.github.io/content/posts/2021-02-24/creating-a-fast-and-efficient-delegate-type.md

 the class (which would create a pointer-to-member-function, which is not the same as a function pointer).

-So lets do this by making a `static` function template, that wil simply invoke the bound function pointer with the specified arguments:
+So lets do this by making a `static` function template, that will simply invoke the bound function pointer with the specified arguments:

 ```cpp